icepick4/capitalympics/README.md

 ✅ Sort and filter statistics by category \
 ✅ Create an account to unlock enhanced features \
 ✅ Accessible country information, including:

 -   🌐 Name
 -   🏛️ Official name
 -   🌆 Capital
 -   🌍 Region
 -   🔍 Subregion
 -   👥 Population
 -   🗺️ Google Maps link
 -   🚩 Flag
 -   🌍 Alpha-3 code
 -   💰 Currencies

-🌐 Capitalympics is fully translated into multiple languages (English, French, and Spanish). \ If your preferred language is not supported, please open an issue on the repository to request a new language.
+🌐 Capitalympics is fully translated into multiple languages (English, French, Spanish and Italiano). \
+If your preferred language is not supported, please open an issue on the repository to request a new language.

 # Technologies Used